danielaparker/jsoncons/README.md

 0.92a Release
 -------------

-Includes updates for validate compilation and execution in gcc and clang environments
+Includes contributed updates for validate compilation and execution in gcc and clang environments

 0.92 Release
 ------------